iamdharmesh/featured-image-by-url/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows to use an external URL Images as Featured Image for your post types.
+Featured Image by URL allows to use an external URL Images as Featured Image for your post types.
 Includes support for Product Gallery (WooCommece).

 == Description ==
 <h3>Featured Image by URL :</h3>

-This plugin allows to use an external URL Images as Featured Image for your post, page & custom post types like WooCommerce Product.
+Featured Image by URL allows to use an external URL Images as Featured Image for your post, page & custom post types like WooCommerce Product.
 Includes support for Product Gallery (WooCommerce).

 <h3>Features:</h3>